 We are seeing the most extraordinary results when educators and parents practice Self-Reg.
-There are also MANY Self-Reg misconceptions out there, even from those advocating for self-regulation as a foundation of education.
-In this video blog, I explore 5 misunderstandings that I often come across often in my work as the Executive Director of Dr. Stuart Shanker‘s organization, The MEHRIT Centre (TMC).
+There are also MANY Self-Reg misunderstandings out there, even from those advocating for self-regulation as a foundation of education.
+In this video blog, I explore 5 misconceptions that I often come across often in my work as the Executive Director of Dr. Stuart Shanker‘s organization, The MEHRIT Centre (TMC).

 - Misconception #1: Shanker Self-Reg is the same thing as Social Emotional Learning (SEL).

 - Misconception #2: Having good self-regulation means: not misbehaving, showing accountability, having good self-control.

 - Misconception #3: Only students have problems with self-regulation.